seanbrindley17/milestone-project-3-mk2/TESTING.md

 ### HTML

+HTML code was validated using the [W3 Validator](https://validator.w3.org/nu/#textarea) and pasting the code into the text area.

 | File | Screenshot | Notes |
 | :---: | :---: | :---: |
 | base.html | ![screenshot of base.html errors](/readme-documentation/screenshots/validation_screenshots/html/base-initial-errors.png) | I have a lot of errors but as shown in the screenshot they're all in some part caused by the Jinja templating which I believe it done correctly.
 The "text not allowed in ul" error is also due to having Jinja templating there too. |